Make these Chocolate Bacon Cupcakes if you want to make a batch of special gluten free cupcakes for a party.

-- Bake in oven for 15 minutes.
-Flip strips of bacon, brush with remaining maple syrup, and then sprinkle with rest of brown sugar.
+- Bake in the oven for 15 minutes.
+Flip strips of bacon, brush with remaining maple syrup, and then sprinkle with the rest of brown sugar.

-- Remove from oven and let cool on rack.
+- Remove from the oven and let cool on a rack.

 - Pour bacon grease from baking sheets into a small bowl.
 Place in refrigerator to solidify into a butter-like consistency.

 - Spoon frosting into a medium-size bowl.
 Add maple syrup and bourbon and stir until combined.